Creative businesses like Raleigh Denim Generate 196,548 NC Jobs

-These creative professionals and enterprises transform original ideas into practical and often beautiful goods, or inspire us with artistry.
+These creative professionals and enterprises transform original ideas into practical and often beautiful goods or inspire us with artistry.

-Nonprofit and for profit businesses produce original creative content that positively impacts North Carolina’s economy.
+Nonprofit and for-profit businesses produce original creative content that positively impacts North Carolina’s economy.

 Understanding the creative economy – what it is, how it is measured, and how it impacts the community development conversation – allows the N.C.
 Arts Council to make connections between arts and culture and economic development.

-North Carolina's Creative Economy is a Growth Sector
+NC's Creative Economy is a Growth Sector

 The growth of the creative sector — both nonprofit and private sector creative businesses — has contributed to the strength and resilience of North Carolina’s economy.
 Communities with a strong arts presence draw people who want to live, work or visit there.

-The state’s nonprofit arts and culture sector transforms lives, builds stronger communities and strengthens North Carolina’s economy, supporting nearly 72,000 full time-equivalent jobs and returning $201.5 million to local and state government.
+The state’s nonprofit arts and culture sector transforms lives, builds stronger communities and strengthens North Carolina’s economy, supporting nearly 72,000 full-time-equivalent jobs and returning $201.5 million to local and state government.

 Artists, local arts councils, and nonprofit arts groups attract and retain creative workers.